-- An active, non-contract full-time or part-time employee of US Airways or America West Airlines, Inc. with a work base in the United States; - Covered by a collective bargaining agreement that allows you to participate in this Plan; or - A former employee of the Company who was eligible for coverage under the Plan the day before a separation [or inactive status] from the Company and is subject to a written separation agreement, collectively bargained agreement or Company policy that includes coverage for a pre-determined period of time following the separation.
+- An active, full-time or part-time employee of the US Airways, Inc. with a work base in the United States, but excluding (i) a pilot listed on the Pilots System Seniority List that is domiciled in Phoenix, Arizona; (ii) a flight attendant represented by the Association of Flight Attendants that is domiciled in Phoenix, Arizona; and (iii) any temporary, on-call or seasonal employees; or - A former employee of the Company who was eligible for coverage under the Plan the day before a separation or inactive status from the Company and is subject to a written separation agreement, collectively bargained agreement or Company policy that includes coverage for a pre-determined period of time following the separation.

-Please note: For purposes of eligibility, employees are individuals who are classified by the Employer as employees under Section 3121(d) of the Internal Revenue Code.
+Please note: For purposes of eligibility, "employees" are individuals who are classified by the Company as employees under Section 3121(d) of the Internal Revenue Code.
 In the event the classification of an individual who is excluded from eligibility under the preceding sentence is determined to be erroneous or is retroactively revised by a court, administrative agency or other administrative body, the individual shall nonetheless continue to be excluded from the Plan and shall be ineligible for benefits for all periods prior to the date that it is determined that its classification of the individual is erroneous or should be revised.

-For eligibility provisions relating to retirees and their eligible dependents, please see the "Retiree Health Coverage" Section.
+For eligibility provisions relating to retirees and their eligible Dependents, please see the "Retiree Health Coverage" Section.